The bamboo plant is undeniably a thing of great beauty as it’s peaceful to look at and calming to the senses

 The River Cane bamboo blooms and seeds irregularly depending on the conditions of its environment.

-This bamboo could be found growing in several different places as it is pretty common in oak, pine, cottonwood, ash and cypress forests.
-Many other plants such as the wax myrtle, creeping blueberry or the blue huckleberry use the River Cane bamboo as a support system.
+This bamboo could be found growing in several different places as it is pretty common in oak, pine, cottonwood, ash, and cypress forests.
+Many other plants such as the wax myrtle, creeping blueberry or blue huckleberry use the River Cane bamboo as a support system.

 The bamboo canes could be found at floodplains, bogs and savannas, picossins, riparian woods, pine barrens, and even more places.
 Although they are tolerant of wildlife, they flood rather easily.